Willy Aybar: Atlanta Braves

 On July 28, 2006, the Dodgers traded Aybar and relief pitcher Danys Báez to the Atlanta Braves for infielder Wilson Betemit.

 On April 18, 2007, Aybar was suspended indefinitely for unknown reasons.
 He was first suspended on April 15 for three games for failing to show up for treatments for an injured hand.
 This was a rare move by the Braves organization, and Aybar's lack of participation caused third baseman Chipper Jones to remark "I didn't even know he was still on the team."
 The next day, Aybar's agent said that Aybar was struggling substance abuse.
-Aybar theb failed to report to New York for a meeting with MLB officials on April 20.
+Aybar then failed to report to New York for a meeting with MLB officials on April 20.
 It was later revealed that Aybar was seeking help at a drug treatment facility.
 The Braves removed Aybar from the suspended list on August 4 and sent him on a rehab assignment in early August.
 However, on August 14, he underwent season-ending surgery for a stress fracture in his right hand.